 Queen Creek’s efforts to support a regional solution to provide safe and reliable water and wastewater services

-The Town of Queen Creek has been working with the Arizona Corporation Commission (ACC) and the interim manager for Johnson Utilities, EPCOR, to offer assistance for a potential water shortage this summer in the Johnson Utilities service area in San Tan Valley. .
-Over the past several months, the Town has worked with EPCOR on an interconnect solution after EPCOR identified deficiencies within the system.
+The Town of Queen Creek was working with the Arizona Corporation Commission (ACC) and the interim manager for Johnson Utilities, EPCOR, to offer assistance for a potential water shortage this summer in the Johnson Utilities service area in San Tan Valley.
+Over the past several months, the Town worked with EPCOR on an interconnect solution after EPCOR identified deficiencies within the system.

 Discussions regarding purchase of Johnson Utilities:

 - In September 2017, Johnson Utilities approached the Town of Queen Creek and began discussions related to the Town acquiring the utility company.
 At that time, both parties signed a nondisclosure agreement related to information that was exchanged as part of the discussions.